Business Energy Comparison

 Extended Tariffs

-An extended tariff is an extension of your current energy tariff.
+An extended tariff is an extension of your current business energy tariff.
 Essentially, your supplier rewards your loyalty with an extended tariff.
 This can be an excellent option if you're satisfied with your service.

 Although you don't have to switch suppliers with an extended tariff, we recommend comparing other energy suppliers to ensure you get the best deal for your business.